sumitchisel/Integration-Tests/README.md

 # Integration-Tests

-This is to store codes and such related to the integration tests of various analytical technologies
+This is to store codes and such related to the integration tests of various analytical technologies @ IIT Tech